basel-ax/lucky-cosmos/README.md

 -   Generate a Cosmos wallet address from a 12-word BIP39 mnemonic.
 -   Uses an external CLI tool (`gaiad`) for address generation, removing complex Go dependencies.
 -   Database integration with GORM for storing wallet data.
+-   A standalone checker command to monitor wallet balances and send notifications.
 -   Designed to be configured via environment variables.

 ## Usage